pittar-gitops/99-gitops-demo/README.md

 ## Prerequisites

 * [CodeReady Containers 1.6+](https://developers.redhat.com/products/codeready-containers/overview) - It's free!
-Sign up for a free Red Hat account to download and install CodeReady Containers.
+Sign up for a free Red Hat account to download and install CodeReady Containers on your local machine.
 * [oc command line tool](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/) or `kubectl`

 Since you will be running full fledged OpenShift 4 cluster, as well as Argo CD, Jenkins, Maven builds, container image builds, and two application environments, this demo does need a decent amount of resources.
 This is the CodeReady Containers configuration that I have tested this demo on locally: